dotlang/language/Enhancements.md

 \* - How can we define assertion and other directives in interface methods?

 \* - Conventions to define unit tests in the code?
 How to define startup and finalization methods?
+Define test data input table and expected output?

 Y - No annotations?
 Configuration should not be part of the code, and most of the time they can be replaced with good design patterns like decorator or ....